The Arithmetic of Carmichael Quotients: Carmichael-Wieferich Numbers

-The next proposition, a criterion for a number $m$ being a Carmichael-Wieferich number, follows easily from the above proposition. \begin{proposition} Let $\gcd(a,m)=1$, and $m=p_{1}^{\alpha_{1}}\cdots p_{k}^{\alpha_{k}}$ be the prime factorization of $m\ge 3$.
+The next proposition, a criterion for a number $m$ being a Carmichael-Wieferich number, follows directly from Proposition \ref{order}. \begin{proposition} Let $\gcd(a,m)=1$, and $m=p_{1}^{r_{1}}\cdots p_{k}^{r_{k}}$ be the prime factorization of $m\ge 3$.
 Then the following statements are equivalent:

 {\rm (1)} $m$ is a Carmichael-Wieferich number with base $a$,